AliHajj20/Phyloseq_Cox_Transformations/README.md

 --

-The script includes a custom function abund_coxnet2, which implements a penalized Cox regression model on different data transformations (e.g., ILR, ALR, CLR, and relative abundance).
+This repository includes a custom function, "abund_coxnet2", which performs multiple microbiome abundance transformations (e.g., ILR, ALR, CLR, and relative abundance) based on user input.
+Then, does Cox’s proportional hazard regression model implementation on the Phyloseq data structure.
 This function is defined in a separate script and needs to be sourced before use:

 source("abund_coxnet2.R")

+For the purpose of reproducing this analysis, first run the source code "abund_coxnet2 so it's saved in the environment.

 --